 One 2.7-day revolution yields a telemetry volume of about 3 GBytes.
-Processing of this telemetry stream yields about 15 Gbytes of uncompressed data products.
-These data are stored in FITS files and consist of:
+Processing of this telemetry stream yields about 12 Gbytes of uncompressed data products and consist of:

 - raw data (~5 GBytes): reformatted data of the telemetry, - prepared data (~7 GBytes): includes additional timing information.